 There are many international schools in Qatar, with most located in Doha.
-These schools offer various foreign curricula, with the most popular offering the British, American, French, German or Indian curricula.
+These schools offer various foreign curricula, most of which offer the British, American, French, German or Indian curricula.
 Many of these schools also offer the International Baccalaureate (IB) programme.
 Most families choose a curriculum similar to the one in their home country, while expats who move frequently often prefer the IB curriculum.

-International schools in Qatar can be a significant expense, so expats should try and negotiate school fees into their contract or ensure that they budget carefully.
-Fees can add up quickly for tuition, as well as additional expenses such as registration fees, uniforms and excursions.
+International schools in Qatar can be a significant expense, so expats should try to negotiate school fees into their contract or ensure that they budget carefully.
+Besides the often pricey tuition, additional expenses can include registration fees, uniforms and excursions.
 Most fees are expected to be paid upfront at the beginning of the school year.

 When choosing a school, expat parents need to consider the school’s location in relation to their home.
 Rush hour in Qatar means that children can spend hours travelling to and from school, and not all schools provide a bus service.